CLSherrod/clsherrod.github.io/_posts/2008-09-10-money-and-stuff.md

 date: 2008-09-10
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - business
-permalink: "/money-and-stuff/"
+permalink: /money-and-stuff/
 ---
 I've had stuff and I've had practical no stuff.
 I've learned for myself that having less stuff is more fun.
 The less I'm into physical items the more I enjoy the items.